ligato/docs/docs/plugins/vpp-plugins.md

 If an optional Unix domain socket path is defined, traffic will be punted using that socket.
 All fields which serve as a traffic filter are mandatory.

-The punt plugin conforms to  the [punt model][punt-model].
-This supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
+The punt plugin supports two configuration items defined by different keys: L3/L4 protocol and IP redirect.
 The former in the key is defined as a `string` value.
-However that value is transformed to a numeric representation in the VPP binary API call.
+However, that value is transformed to a numeric representation in the VPP binary API call.

-The usage of the L3 protocol `ALL` is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
+The usage of the L3 protocol, `ALL`, is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
 If used for the IP punt with socket registration, the VPP agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.

 !!! danger "Important"
     In order to configure a punt to host via a Unix domain socket, a specific VPP startup-config is required.
-The attempt to set punt without it results in errors in VPP.
+The attempt to set punt without this results in errors in VPP.
 This is an example startup-config `punt { socket /tmp/socket/punt }`.
 The path must match with the one in the northbound data.

 **Punt to Host Configuration Examples**